beyarkay/genghis_server/README.md

 ## TODOs
 * TODO get the coin dropping working
+* TODO Make sure coins can't spawn in on the walls
 * TODO test the bot fighting system

+## Nice to have
 * TODO Revamp the front end
 * TODO add nice instructions for beginners to the console
 * TODO Add more maps to the default bot client